antecave-web/Star-Trek-Ascendancy-Playable-Borg-Draft-Rules-/README.md

 * remains in its current system
 * cannot move
 * cannot attack
-* cannot defend
 * cannot perform actions
-* cannot be targeted by further attacks
+* cannot be the target of further attacks until its reactivated

-Disabled Cubes automatically repair **1 damage** each Borg turn.
+Disabled Cubes automatically repair **1 damage** at start of each Borg turn.

 The Borg may spend up to **2 additional resources** each turn repairing a Disabled Cube.